VJ

 Verified timeline

-1. Start of VJ Ben's activity as documented DJ — earliest marker in the editorial map.
+1. Start of VJ Ben's activity as documented DJ — earliest marker of the known period.

 2. `Ti KoKa` (Bilix, LaRose, Edday, VJ Ben) — marker title of the 2016-2022 Gwada transition where VJ Ben is explicitly credited.